 The first Linux cPanel we’re going to talk about is Virtualmin.
 It’s free and open source.
 You may hire their support for installation and/or per incident vise.

 For more information on Virtualmin premium support, visit here.

 Virtualmin provides a ton of functionalities with a nice and clean user interface.
 It takes care of all the configuration and security.
-After the Virtualmin is successfully installed, it runs a post-installation wizard to setup the environment based on the server usage and size.
-The post-installation wizard makes it easy to only enable the required features and disable the rest to lower CPU load and server memory usage.
+After the Virtualmin is successfully installed, it runs a post-installation wizard to set up the environment based on the server usage and size.
+The post-installation wizard makes it easy to enable the required features and disable the rest to the lower CPU load and server memory usage.